chnm/model-articles/content/articles/Kane.md

 were only implied in the data through their social relationships but didn\'t make purchases of their own.

+{{< figure src="/img/KaneDS1.png" alt="Part 1 of 3 showing a spreadsheet screenshot demonstrating the workflow to create the data set.">}}

+{{< figure src="/img/KaneDS2.png" alt="Part 2 of 3 showing a spreadsheet screenshot demonstrating the workflow to create the data set." >}}

+{{< figure src="/img/KaneDS3.png" atl=" Part 3 of 3 showing the network data spreadsheet as an example of the workflow." >}}

 {{% /notation %}}

 The social ties that were recorded in these account books suggest that